mickn277/MV5Servers/Vagrant-Docker-CentOS/README.md

 shell script, `enable-user-namespaces.sh` which can be used with or without Vagrant, or a just a guide on any CentOS 7.4+ host.

-On RHEL/CentOS 7.2 - 7.3, User Namespaces were an experimental "Tech Preview".
-They are now fully supported in 7.4 according to https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html-single/7.4_release_notes/index .
+On RHEL/CentOS 7.4, User Namespaces are supported according to https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html-single/7.4_release_notes/index .

 On RHEL 7.4, User Namespaces are enabled in the Kernel by passing on `user_namespace.enable=1` flag.
-However, to do useful things with User Namespaces and Docker, the root user within the user namespace will needs the ability to mount and unmount things.
-Therefore, we also enable `namespace.unpriv_enable=1`, which is an *experimental* (Tech Preview) option in RHEL/CentOS 7.4.
+However, to do useful things with User
+Namespaces and Docker, the root user within the user namespace will needs the ability to mount and unmount things.
+Therefore, we also enable
+`namespace.unpriv_enable=1`, which is an *experimental* (Tech Preview) option in RHEL/CentOS 7.4.

 References:
 * https://github.com/procszoo/procszoo/wiki/How-to-enable-%22user%22-namespace-in-RHEL7-and-CentOS7%3F